Neshaminy School District: History

-The first public school in the area was established in Langhorne in 1836, and the District as it is known today was formed in 1950 by a conglomeration of smaller municipal districts.
+The first public school in the area was established in Langhorne in 1836, and the district as it is known today was formed in 1950 by a conglomeration of smaller municipal districts.

 Many Neshaminy facilities were constructed during the 1950s and 1960s following the development of the Levittown community at the southeast portion of the district.
 In 1975 a second high school was added (Maple Point) but was closed in 1982 and later converted into a middle school following a renovation project completed in 1993.
 Eisenhower Elementary School and Neshaminy Middle School were closed and the properties sold.

 In June 2006, the Neshaminy School District began a massive $82 million renovation of Neshaminy High School, which was originally constructed as a combination high school and junior high school in the 1950s.
 Much of the original structure was demolished and completely rebuilt.
 The auditorium, 2 gymnasiums and circular library media center were all pre-existing but received extensive renovations.
 New classrooms, science labs, music rooms, tech education rooms, offices and common areas were added along with new parking lots and an expanded bus loading area.

-In 2015 the district started a three-phase "Road Map" project to update older buildings, close three elementary schools to account for excess capacity (Heckman ES, Lower Southampton ES and Everett ES), and construct a new elementary school on the site of the old Tawanka Elementary School, which was demolished.
+In 2015, the district started a three-phase "Road Map" project to update older buildings, close three elementary schools to account for excess capacity (Heckman ES, Lower Southampton ES and Everett ES), and construct a new elementary school on the site of the old Tawanka Elementary School, which was demolished.
 Significant upgrades to several existing buildings (Sandburg MS, Poquessing MS, Ferderbar ES, Hoover ES, Miller ES and Schweitzer ES) were completed with funding from the federal Guaranteed Energy Savings Act including air conditioning, energy-efficient windows, roofing, lighting and other electrical upgrades.
 Additional upgrades included security features and online visitor registration kiosks.
 The final phase of the Road Map project was completed in August, 2017.

-In September 2015 the fifth grade, formerly at elementary schools, was moved to middle schools.
+In September 2015, the fifth grade, formerly at elementary schools, was moved to middle schools.

+In August 2023, as part of Neshaminy's roadmap plan to create a new elementary school next to Maple Point Middle School, the school board voted to name the building under construction 'Core Creek Elementary School,' taking the name from Core Creek Park next to the property.
+This new building opened in January 2025 after the closure of Pearl S. Buck ES in December 2024.
+The entire student body of Pearl S. Buck ES transferred to Core Creek ES at that time, and additional students from Tawanka ES and Herbert Hoover ES were redistricted to the new school the start of the 2025-2026 school year.